MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/turn-external-sharing-on-or-off.md

 [!INCLUDE[discussionforums.md](includes/discussionforums.md)]

-You can also find help from SharePoint community experts on the [Microsoft Creators YouTube channel](https://www.youtube.com/playlist?list=PLKurDp05sqD0oE3KnohD69dkP5fHmrfuN).
+You can also find help on security and permissions in these [YouTube videos from SharePoint community experts](https://www.youtube.com/playlist?list=PLKurDp05sqD0oE3KnohD69dkP5fHmrfuN).

 ## See also